Interview about the role of feedback in validating a startup concept, working through challenges, growing your client base and targeting customers.

 Here are a few examples of why this functionality is helpful, using a hypothetical company that uses a key card access control system:

-Access control systems can generally be classified in two categories.
+Access control systems can generally be classified into two categories.

 The produces use a credential scanner near the door/access point and a control box, usually located above the door.
 The control box communicates with the credential scanner, the door locks, the computer that runs the system, and sometimes with cameras.
 Everything is wired together.